coreinfrastructure/best-practices-badge/doc/security.md

 at that point we trust the Postgres developers and the Heroku administrators to keep the databases separate.

+## Your help is welcome!

 Security is hard; we welcome your help.
-Please report potential vulnerabilities you find
-(see [CONTRIBUTING.md](../CONTRIBUTING.md) for how to submit a vulnerability report).

-We also welcome hardening in general, particularly pull requests that actually do the work of hardening.
+We welcome hardening in general, particularly pull requests that actually do the work of hardening.

+Please report potential vulnerabilities you find.
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for how to submit a vulnerability report.